ginnox1/iCADdocs_online/RetainingWallDesign/RetainingWallDesign.md

 These objects are needed for retaining walls with varying heights along the longitudinal direction.
 A good example is the abutment wall of diversion weir structures.
 Otherwise, simple polylines can be used to represent the top and bottom of the retaining wall.

   > Note: It is important to have sufficient length of equal wall height along the length of the wall.
 Otherwise, the next step(s) may fail to proceed.

+  > Note: Make sure the wall begins with uniform wall height for a certain distance (5*incremental distance used to generate the profile).

 ## Define and Start Session
 [Back to ToC](#table-of-contents)